Pell Grants assist undergraduate students with the highest financial need. Grants range from $624 to $6,195 per year.

 Wake Forest currently accepts payments through FACTS Tuition Management.
-FACTS is a payment plan that provides families with the option to budget tuition and other educational expenses over a 10-month period.
-The fees for this program are a nonrefundable annual fee of $55 and a 3% Wake Forest finance charge.
-Payments are arranged through automatic bank debit payments.
+FACTS is a payment plan that provides families with the option to budget tuition and other educational expenses each semester.

 For students who are not eligible for Federal Work-Study, the Office of Student Financial Aid maintains and posts a current listing of employment opportunities on campus and in the community.
 Students are also encouraged to earn money for the school year through summer employment.